 This remuneration policy will be reviewed in 2017 in the light of developments and circumstances at that time.
-The General Meeting granted permission to the Supervisory Board to adjust the fixed salary of Statutory Board members if the outcome of this evaluation shows this to be necessary.
+The General Meeting of Van Lanschot NV granted permission to the Supervisory Board to adjust the fixed salary of Statutory Board members if the outcome of this evaluation shows this to be necessary.